open-telemetry/community/governance-charter.md

 ### Community Manager Eligibility, Term, and Selection

 CMs shall be nominated and approved by the GC for one-year terms on an as-needed basis, by simple majority vote.
-The GC shall re-confirm CMs on an annual basis.
+The GC shall re-confirm CMs on an annual basis, at the first meeting following an annual GC election.
 A CM that wishes to step down from their role shall notify the GC at least 30 days before the next GC meeting.

 The GC may appoint individuals who are not part of the OpenTelemetry project.